-When we execute the command the machine will prompt you to continue or not, Press Y and hit ENTER, this process will take less than 20 seconds, and after we will good to go for the next step.
+When we execute the command, the machine will prompt you to continue or not; Press Y and hit ENTER.
+This process will take less than 20 seconds, and after, we will go for the next step.

-Now, our MariaDB installation was successful, we need to secure it.
-MariaDB happens without any password protection and there will an anonymous user for a test database, so we need to remove that user and the test database.
+Now, our MariaDB installation was successful, and we need to secure it.
+MariaDB happens without any password protection, and there will an anonymous user for a test database, so we need to remove that user and the test database.

 For securing the MariaDB execute the following command:

 $ sudo mysql_secure_installation